How To: Set up TLS encryption with Apache Kafka

 Create a preview job

 Run a preview to read from the stream the source Kafka TLS connection writes into.
-If you produce raw strings to the source_raw topic, you should see sample data coming out from the preview command output.
+If you produce JSON strings to the source_topic topic, you should see sample data coming out from the preview command output.

 Note that it may take up to 1 minute for the data to appear.